jadianes/data-science-your-way/data-frames/intro.md

 As usual, we will use real-world datasets.
 This will help us to quickly transfer what we learn here to actual data analysis situations.

 The first tutorial in our series will deal the an important abstraction, that of a Data Frame.
+We will also introduce one of the first tasks we face when we have our data loaded, that of the Exploratory Data Analysis.
+This task can be performed using data frames and basic plots as we will show here for both, Python and R.

 ## What is a DataFrame?